 Preventive Care, Self-care

-It’s official: cold and flu season is upon us.
-The risk of these viruses coupled with the ongoing COVID-19 pandemic provides all the more reason to keep your immune system in tip-top shape!
+It’s official: cold and flu season is upon us, and it’s important to keep your immune system in tip-top shape!
 Here’s a refresher on the simple habits you can incorporate into your routine to feel healthy and happy this winter season.

 Vaccinations against both COVID-19 and the flu are our best form of protection against severe illness.
-The CDC now recommends that all adults, 16 years of age and older, receive a COVID-19 booster shot.
-Boosters are recommended at least 6 months after completing the Pfizer or Moderna vaccine series and 2 months after completing the Johnson & Johnson single dose.
+The CDC now recommends COVID-19 vaccines for everyone 6 months and older, and COVID-19 boosters for those who are 5+ years of age and eligible.
 Yearly flu vaccination is also recommended as vaccines may be updated from one year to the next to help protect against the latest strains.
 Both the COVID-19 and flu vaccines have been proven safe and effective for those who are pregnant, breastfeeding, or trying to conceive.

 Eating a well-balanced diet full of vitamins and minerals can help to support your immune system so it can be better prepared to fight off germs.
 Certain vitamins and minerals like vitamin C, vitamin D, and zinc are the most effective in helping ward off infections.
 Citrus fruits such as oranges and grapefruits, as well as vegetables like broccoli and Brussel sprouts, are all great sources of Vitamin C. Good sources of vitamin D include eggs and oily fish like salmon.
 Meat, poultry, and legumes are also great natural sources of zinc.